 Despite the increased effort to users desiring a broader product list, 38% of sites don’t provide a “View All” option in each subcategory and for each set of product type filters (up from 17% in 2018).

-The average e-commerce site performs decently when it comes to the “Main Navigation” user experience, making it one of the higher-performing topics within “Homepage & Category”.
+The average e-commerce site performs good when it comes to the “Main Navigation” user experience, making it one of the higher-performing topics within “Homepage & Category”.

 That said, 31% of sites still perform mediocre to poorly.